amazingmanthere/ZuckBlog/README.md

 ZuckBlog
 ========

-My personal technology blogs build by [Jekyll-Bootstrap](http://jekyllbootstrap.com/) which is a full blog scaffold for Jekyll based blogs, and the blog files are at gh-pages branch.
+My personal technology blogs build by [Jekyll-Bootstrap](http://jekyllbootstrap.com/) which is a full blog scaffold for Jekyll based blogs.

+The blog files are at [gh-pages](https://github.com/amazingmanthere/zuckblog/tree/gh-pages) branch.